KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 ## ❓ FAQs

 ### General Questions

-**Q: When does Round 2 start?**
-A: Round 2 start time will be announced via email and Discord.
-Check the platform dashboard for countdown timer.

 **Q: How long is Round 2?**
 A: Round 2 duration varies, but time-based scoring decay occurs over 6 hours.
 Check competition schedule for exact duration.